Event Handling

 <button @click={handleAddCount}>Add Count</button>

-Functions like handleAddCount are called event handlers.
-They can declare parameters to receive event objects, consistent with native addEventListener behavior:
+Functions such as handleAddCount are called event handlers.
+They can declare parameters to receive the event object, which is consistent with native addEventListener behavior:

 • js